More and more young people are having a go at growing their own fruit and veg.

 Outdoor plants don’t need as much attention but if it is particularly dry outside then you may want to give them some water!

 The best thing about growing your own fruit and vegetables is getting to eat them.
+Guaranteed they are so much tastier when they are home grown and fresh!
 You will have chosen vegetables that you like to eat and there are so many recipes available that you will never be lost for new ideas!